Weil am Rhein

 Weil am Rhein (/de/, lit.
 'Weil on the Rhine'; High Alemannic: Wiil am Rhii) is a German town and commune.
 It is on the east bank of the River Rhine, and extends to the tripoint of Switzerland, France, and Germany.
 It is the most southwesterly town in Germany and a suburb in the Trinational Eurodistrict of Basel.
 The town has around 30,000 inhabitants, and the Eurodistrict metropolitan area has about 830,000.

 Geography

-Weil am Rhein is located at in the district of Lörrach in the Federal State of Baden-Württemberg.
-The city limits border France to the west and Switzerland to the south including the triple border of the three countries.
+Weil am Rhein is located at in the district of Lörrach in the German state of Baden-Württemberg.
+The city limits border France to the west and Switzerland to the south including the tripoint of the three countries.
 Locally, Weil is situated in the region referred to as Markgräflerland.

 The city's location on the Rhine and proximity to the Black Forest give it a continental climate, particularly suited to viticulture.